-In August 2014, FASB issued ASU 2014-15-Presentation of Financial Statements-Going Concern (ASC Subtopic 205-40): "Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
-The update requires management to assess a company's ability to continue as a going concern and to provide related footnote disclosures in certain circumstances.
+In August 2014, FASB issued ASU 2014-15-Presentation of Financial Statements-Going Concern (ASC Subtopic 205-40): "Disclosure of Uncertainties about an Entity's Ability to Continue as a going concern and to provide related footnote disclosures in certain circumstances.
 All entities are required to apply the new requirements in annual periods ending after December 15, 2016, and interim periods thereafter.
 Early application is permitted.
 As such, GrowLife, Inc. is required to adopt these provisions for the annual period ending December 31, 2016.
 The Company is currently evaluating the impact of FASB ASU 2014-15 but does not expect the adoption thereof to have a material effect on the Company's financial statements.